lucko/spark/README.md

 # :zap: spark
-Spark is a CPU profiling plugin based on sk89q's [WarmRoast profiler](https://github.com/sk89q/WarmRoast).
+spark is a performance profiling plugin based on sk89q's [WarmRoast profiler](https://github.com/sk89q/WarmRoast).

 The latest downloads are [available on Jenkins](https://ci.lucko.me/job/spark/).

 ## What does it do?

+spark is made up of a number of components, each detailed separately below.

+### CPU Profiler (process sampling)
+This is the primary component of spark - a lightweight CPU sampler with corresponding web analysis view based on WarmRoast.

-Effectively, it monitors the activity of the server, and records statistical data about which actions take up the most processing time.
+The sampler records statistical data about which actions take up the most processing time.
 These statistics can then be used to diagnose potential performance issues with certain parts of the server or specific plugins.

 Once the data has been recorded, a "call graph" can be formed and displayed in a web browser for analysis.

-spark will not fix "lag" - it is a tool to help diagnose the cause of poor performance.
+A profiler like the one in spark will not magically fix "lag" - they are merely a tool to help diagnose the cause of poor performance.

+### Tick Monitor (server tick monitoring)

+This component monitors the speed at which the game server is processing "ticks".
+Can be used to spot trends and identify the nature of a performance issue, relative to other system events. (garbage collection, game actions, etc)

+### Memory Inspection (heap analysis & GC monitoring)

+This component provides a function which can be used to take basic snapshots of system memory usage, including information about potentially problematic classes, estimated sizes and instance counts corresponding to objects in the JVM.

+Unlike the other "profiler"-like functionality in spark, this component is *not* intended to be a full replacement for proper memory analysis tools.
+It just shows a simplified view.

-## About
+## Features

 ### WarmRoast features

 These features are carried over from the upstream "WarmRoast" project.

-* The viewer is entirely web-based— no specialist software is required to view the output, just a web browser!
+* The viewer is entirely web-based — no specialist software is required to view the output, just a web browser!
 * Output is arranged as a stack of nested method calls, making it easy to interpret the output
 * Nodes can be expanded and collapsed to reveal timing details and further child nodes.
 * The overall CPU usage and contribution of a particular method can be seen at a glance.